shivangpatel83/Landing_page/README.md

 ***

 ## 1. Introduction:
 This is a Demo Landing Page of Netflix.
-It contains two versions of the Landing Page One is Designed with Pure HTML and CSS which is not responsive and Other one is Designed with using Bootstrap whuch is  responsive.
+It contains two versions of the Landing Page One is Designed with Pure HTML and CSS which is not responsive and Other one is Designed with using Bootstrap which is  responsive.

 ***